Sun-Lab-NBB/ataraxis-base-utilities/README.md

 except RuntimeError:
     print("You will not see this.")

-# By dfault, console will not re-raise the logged error as a Python error.
+# By default, console will not re-raise the logged error as a Python error.
 assert not console.reraise

 # However, if your use case needs this functionality, you can always enable it: